kochild/Fantasy-Baseball/README.md

 ![hitting_league](League/Average_hitting_scores_2022-08-18.png)

 So from this graph, we can tell that singles, home runs, runs, RBIs, doubles, and BB are huge for points gained.
-Strikeouts are the leading cause of losing points.
+Strikeouts are the leading cause of points lost.

 ## If anyone wants to help make this better, feel free to contribute :)